OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Merrell Moab 2 Mid Waterproof Hiking Boot

-Compared to the Bedrock Classic LT Sandals, the Bedrock Sandals Cairn has thicker Vibram soles with improved traction and premium webbing.
+The Bedrock Sandals Cairn stands out from the Bedrock Classic LT Sandals, boasting thicker Vibram soles for enhanced traction and higher-quality webbing.

 Product Specifications